 Don’t fertilize for the first few months if you move your plant in the spring.
 For fall transplanting, don’t fertilize until flower buds begin to form the following spring.

 If your fuchsia has leaves when you transplant, don’t be surprised if some turn yellow or fall off.
-These plants drop leaves when they’ve experienced a shock.
+These plants drop leaf buds and leaves when they’ve experienced a shock.
 So long as the bush is cared for attentively, they’ll grow back.

 The bush might not send out blossoms right away either, but again, this is normal.

 Fuchsias are pretty forgiving, so don’t hesitate to move yours if you feel like transplanting is your best option.
 There’s no reason to leave your plant in a place that’s all wrong for it.